Renovo: Sensor-Based Visual Assistive Technology for Physiotherapists in the Rehabilitation of Stroke Patients with Upper Limb Motor Impairments: Results

 \subsection{Patient Performance Evaluation}

-The patient assessment scores by the system and average of the same by the PTs after 3 successive sessions at one-week interval, are summarized in \autoref{tab:sys scores} and \autoref{tab:PT scores}, respectively, where interventions, marked by a '-', were not administered.
-Each of the interventions were evaluated out of 2, and the maximum total score, achievable by each patient, varied depending on the number of interventions that were administered.
-The difference between the mean of system evaluation (Mean=6.19, 95\% CI: [4.52, 7.86], IQR: 6.25) and that of the PTs (Mean=6.38, 95\% CI: [4.75, 8.01], IQR: 3.00) was statistically insignificant, $t$(15)=1.39, $p$=0.184, at a significance level of, $\alpha$=0.05.
+The patient assessment scores by the system and the average of the same by the physiotherapists after 3 successive sessions at one-week intervals are summarized in \autoref{tab:sys_PT scores}, where interventions marked by a ``-'' were not administered.
+Each intervention was evaluated out of 2 and the maximum total score achievable by each patient varied depending on the number of interventions administered.

+The difference between the mean of system evaluation (Mean=6.19, 95\% CI: [4.52, 7.86], IQR: 6.25) and that of the physiotherapists (Mean=6.38, 95\% CI: [4.75, 8.01], IQR: 3.00) was statistically insignificant, $t$(15)=1.39, $p$=0.184, at a significance level of, $\alpha$=0.05.
 Their variances did not differ significantly as well, $F$(1, 15)=1.05, $p$=0.460, at a significance level of, $\alpha$=0.05.

-A regression analysis between these scores revealed a very good fit ($R^2$ = 0.9771); having a positive correlation of, $r$=0.9885.
+Similar to prior studies, \cite{yu2016remote,sapienza2017using} we also conducted a regression analysis between the patient evaluation scores by the physiotherapist and that generated using our approach for each patient.
+The analysis revealed a very good fit ($R^2$ = 0.9771) with a positive correlation of $r$=0.9885.
 The summary of these scores can be visualized from the scatter plot and the box plot of these scores, as shown in \autoref{fig:scatter} and \autoref{fig:box}, respectively.
-Furthermore, for each patient, the percentage, by which the system-generated scores deviated from the evaluation scores given by the PTs, is depicted in \autoref{fig:bar}, where the deviation ranges from a negative 16.67\% to a positive 10.00\%.
+Furthermore, for each patient, the percentage by which the system-generated scores deviated from the evaluation scores given by the physiotherapists is depicted in \autoref{fig:bar}, where the deviation ranges from a negative 16.67\% to a positive 10.00\%.